The University of Victoria Faculty of Law

 2.3 SUPPORT NATIONAL JUSTICE METRICS COORDINATION

-2.3(a) Convening meetings and establish joint goals with the participating provinces.
+2.3(a) Convening meetings and establishing joint goals with the participating provinces.

 2.3(c) Identifying and initiating at least one common “demonstration” research project across the four jurisdictions.

-2.3(d) Working with the federal Department of Justice and Stats Canada to secure a place in the Stats Can 2020 General Social Survey for up to four access to justice questions.
+2.3(d) Supporting the federal Department of Justice and Stats Canada in national, large-scale access to justice survey work.

-ACE will produce its own access-related research providing needed information to justice stakeholders on a range of access issues.
-In 2018/19 this will include:
+ACE will produce its own access-related research providing needed information to justice stakeholders on such access issues as emerge as priorities in 2019.

 ACE will work to build linkages with justice stakeholders and to enhance the profile of access issues and metrics research within BC.
 Outreach activities will include:

 2.6(a) Enhance linkages with UBC Allard and TRU Law re access and metrics work.

 2.6(b) Work collaboratively with Access to Justice BC.